Information Classification Handbook

 Vanuatu National Security Strategy

-The NSS embraces the broad concept of security now widely accepted regionally and internationally, which in addition to traditional security issues includes challenges such as climate change and national disasters, cyber security, and human security.
+The NSS embraces the broad concept of security now widely accepted regionally and globally and not only covers traditional security concerns, but also issues like climate change and human security and focuses on security challenges most relevant to Vanuatu’s circumstances.

 Act